-In the long run, sportsbooks make their money with the juice they charge on each game.
-When you choose a side against the spread and bet 11 to win 10, the book is essentially making a bet of 10 to win 11 on the other side.
-You can see how that would be profitable in the long term.
+In the long run, sportsbooks make their money with the juice or “vig” they charge for betting on each and every sporting event.
+When you choose a side against the spread and wager 11 to win 10, the book is essentially making a bet of 10 to win 11 on the other side.
+You can see how that would be a profitable model over time.

-The more lopsided the action is in one direction, the more the sportsbook stands to win or lose depending on the decision.
-It is for this reason that sportsbooks move lines in football and basketball; to attempt to lower risk and balance action.
+The more lopsided the betting action is in one direction, the more sportsbooks stand to win or lose depending on the final result.
+For this reason, sportsbooks will often move lines in football and basketball in an attempt to lower risk and balance action.

-For example, if Philadelphia opens at -6.0 against Washington (+6.5) and bettors love Philadelphia and bet them hard at this price, the line will be moved to -6.5 to try to persuade some bettors to take Washington.
-If action continues to come in heavily on Philadelphia, the line might move again to Washington +7.0.
-If bettors now prefer Washington at this number, action will start to even out.
+For example, if the Philadelphia Eagles open at -6 against the New York Giants, and bettors love the favored Eagles and bet them hard at this price, the line will be moved to -6.5 to try to persuade some bettors to take the underdog Giants.
+And if action continues to come in heavily on Philly, the line might move again to New York +7.
+If bettors now prefer the Giants at this bigger number, action will start to even out.

 Keep in mind, the amount of betting action on an event or game will mostly determine which direction a line moves.
 How much or how quickly the line moves will vary between sportsbooks and depend on the amount of action a specific book is receiving on each side and how much risk the book is willing to take on a particular game.

 Books that want more balance may move lines more quickly, and the most successful ones will always try to stay one step ahead of how they think bettors will react to their numbers.